Do not wait to contact a lawyer after being in a serious car accident.

 These types of accidents are very common, but unfortunately, many lawyers are not well-versed in recovering damages in accidents caused by government employees.
 Your lawyer must know how parcel or postal injury cases proceed through the legal system.

 No matter what kind of vehicular accident you were in, our Las Vegas attorneys can help.
-If you were injured in an auto accident, contact us today to schedule a free, no-risk consultation at our office in Paradise, NV.
+If you were injured in an auto accident, contact us today to schedule a free, no-risk consultation at our office on South Decatur Boulevard in Paradise, NV.
+(702) 366-1888.

 In 2016, there were 6,296,000 police-reported motor vehicle traffic crashes; 37,461 people died and 2,443,000 people were injured.
 An average of 96 people died each day in motor vehicle crashes.
 Per the National Highway Traffic Safety Administration.

-Your Car Accident Injuries Can Be Severe And Long Lasting
+Injuries From Car Accidents Can Be Severe And Long Lasting

 Some of the common car accident injuries people sustain may include: